-In 2014, GHG emissions from Sector 5 Waste amounted to 1,486.0 kt CO2 equivalent, compared to 654.01 kt in 1990.
-These emissions constituted 6.5% of Croatia's total greenhouse gas emissions (excluding LULUCF) in 2014 and 2.1% of total emissions in 1990.
-Greenhouse gas emissions from this sector increases during the reporting period:
+In 2015, GHG emissions from Sector 5 Waste amounted to 1,553.28 kt CO2 equivalent, compared to 654.01 kt in 1990.
+These emissions constituted 6.6% of Croatia's total GHG emissions (without LULUCF) in 2015 and 2.1% of total emissions in 1990.
+GHG emissions from this sector increases during the reporting period:

-- generally, 80% of sectoral emission refer to the emission from solid waste disposal in 2014, compared to 53% in 1990.
+- 80.7% of sectoral emission refer to the emission from solid waste disposal in 2015, compared to 53.3% in 1990.
 An increase in generated solid waste exists during the entire reporting period, particularly until 2009.
-Starting with 2009 there is a decrease in registered waste quantities, caused primary by economic crisis but also other factors regarding to effects of measures undertaken to avoid/reduce and recycle waste; - about 20% of sectoral emission refer to the emission from wastewater treatment and discharge in 2014, compared to 47% in 1990.
-Decrease in emissions during the entire reporting period mainly is a result of population decrease (domestic wastewater) as well economic crisis that affected the reduction of economic activity from 2008 onwards (industrial wastewater); - biological treatment of solid waste and incineration and open burning of waste have considerably lower contribution to the sectoral emission during the reporting period.
+Starting with 2009 there is a decrease in registered waste quantities, caused primary by economic crisis but also other factors regarding to effects of measures undertaken to avoid/reduce and recycle waste; - 18.6% of sectoral emission refer to the emission from wastewater treatment and discharge in 2015, compared to 46.6% in 1990.
+Decrease in emissions during the entire reporting period mainly is a result of population decrease (domestic wastewater) as well economic crisis that affected the reduction of economic activity from 2008 onwards (industrial wastewater);

+• biological treatment of solid waste and incineration and open burning of waste have considerably lower contribution to the sectoral emission during the reporting period.